SimonJuhl99/P5/Helpers/bash_aliases Readme.md

 4. Edit the `ns3_root` variable in the beginning of the script, to your personal local path of NS-3's *allinone* directory.

-**Your terminal now needs to be restarted for it to "see" these functions.**
+5. Restart your terminal.
+Your terminal needs a restart for it to "see" these new functions.

-5. Finally run the ```p5 setup``` command in your restarted terminal, to prepare your NS-3 for parsing to the P5 directory.
+6. Finally run the ```p5 setup``` command in your restarted terminal, to prepare your NS-3 for parsing to the P5 directory.

 Now you can interact with NS-3 easier by using the *ns* and *p5* commands in your terminal.

+*The P5 script names are found in the main Readme of this Git repository.*

 ## Usage